 application, and a specific period of public comment will be identified and

 noticed.
+The public comments must be posted to the Commission’s webpage except as provided in Rule 4

-4.3 Written public comment constitutes documentation relating to the proceedings of the Commission and shall be open to the public except where the demands of
+45.3 Written public comment constitutes and all supporting documentation relating to the proceedings of the Commission must be open to the public except where the demands of

-individual privacy clearly exceed the merits of private disclosure.
+individual privacy clearly exceed the merits of public disclosure.
 The procedure

 to be followed by any member of the public seeking to assert individual privacy